Mini Project 2: Math Quiz App

 and name

-field in the table.
+fields in the table.

 .
-This is called Magic command.
-Whenever we put a variable name, Streamlit will try to guess its data type and try to find the best widget to display this data.
-In this case users
+This is a Magic command in Streamlit.
+Whenever we put a variable name, Streamlit will try to guess its data type and try to find the best widget to display this data (it's secretly calling st.write()

 is a DataFrame